jameselsey/jameselsey.github.io/_posts/2021-02-27-moving-the-blog-to-github.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - jekyll
-  - readability
+  - wordpress
-  - standard
+  - meta
 ---

 I've had this website going since being a university student in the mid 2000s, it started off as a static html web page that I maintained myself (hey, I was fresh into web development and enjoyed the challenge!).